This train-the-trainer course for experienced trainers will:

 Let’s Talk: Temperature Checks and Other Dialogues

-Was It Good for You?: Evaluating Training
+Was It Good?: Evaluating Training

 In this final part of the course, we will examine various methods of training evaluation.
 We will work through an exercise similar to the earlier one that covered instructional design models, but this time, we will consider both Kirkpatrick’s and Kaufman’s models of learning evaluation, Brinkerhoff’s Success Case Method, and Anderson’s Value of Learning model.
 Once we’ve completed that exercise, we will talk about what’s appropriate in the participants’ organization(s) and the resources needed to successfully execute an evaluation plan.